jhernandez4/CPSC362-Project/README.md

 ## Overview

-The web application provides user authentication features, allowing users to log in and sign up.
+The web application is a todo list / task manager website that provides user authentication, allowing users to have their own personalized task lists.
 It's built using Flask, a lightweight web framework for Python.

 ## Structure